 No, it's not always necessary to use the relay.
 If an event source has internet connectivity, can correctly tag its events, and send them over a secure channel to the Devo Cloud, you can send them directly.
 For example, you can monitor system logs files on Unix-like servers, then send them properly tagged and over a secure channel to the Devo Cloud by using the rsyslog or syslog-ng protocols.

-- Optimized cloud storage - You can configure the relay to filter out unecessary events before forwarding to the Devo Cloud.
+- Optimized cloud storage.
+You can configure the relay to filter out unnecessary events before forwarding to the Devo Cloud.